Laissez-Faire Institute - Freedom Without Compromise

 Nevertheless, if you know there is no chance to win a war against a foreign power, you have to consider surrendering, because you see that only one corrupt gang is exchanged for another corrupt gang.

 Because, of course, in his naive mind (or shall we say: spoiled, privileged? more on that later), nothing worse can happen to you than one corrupt gang replacing another.
 Just pray again that the new gang is merely corrupt, and not genocidal as well, and you’ll be fine.
-In fact, that assumes somewhat naively the suprisingly strong claim that all corrupt gangs are equally oppressive (see below).
+In fact, that assumes somewhat naively the surprisingly strong claim that all corrupt gangs are equally oppressive (see below).

 Bear in mind, on top of that, that Hoppe advocates for micro-states, who, of course, would stand no chance against larger ones.
 Neutral Switzerland is too big for Hoppe already.
 His model being Liechtenstein (a mere 40,000 souls), which doesn’t even have an army.
 So according to genius Hoppe, Europe’s relatively small states should split into tiny, undefensible micro-states… which should then simply surrender the moment a bigger state invades them (and why wouldn’t it!), thus resulting… in big state(s) again?
 Smart.